azi84/cs5293sp20-project2/README.md

-1. Explore the data set and look at the format of the files.
+1.	##1	Explore the data set and look at the format of the files.

- 	 •	Our first task in this project is exploring the json_schema.txt file to identify the important field that we would need 		to extract from our Json file for clustering and summarizing the document.
-We can open it this file by o	 f = open ("CORD-19-research-challenge/json_schema.txt", 'r') o	x = f.readlines() o	f.close()
+ 	 •Our first task in this project is exploring the json_schema.txt file to identify the important field that we would need 		to extract from our Json file for clustering and summarizing the document.
+We can open it this file by
+      				o	 f = open ("CORD-19-research-challenge/json_schema.txt", 'r')
+     			    	 o	x = f.readlines()
+    				o	f.close()